k8-g/T1A3-App/readme.md

         if word_guessed == True:
             self.win_game()

 If the player guesses incorrectly (i.e. the letter is not in the hangman word), a message displays saying that the letter guessed is not in the word and the 'Hangman' ASCII image will be updated to reflect the next stage of the hanged man.
-A function will also add a count to the incorrect guesses count.
+After every guess, the game checks if there is still an underscore, as this will tell it that the game can't be over yet, as there are still letters to be guessed.

+    else:
+        self._blanked_word += "_"
+        word_guessed = False

 <details><summary>Screenshot of incorrect guess</summary><br>